thematters/contracts/docs/TheSpace/README.md

 ## Contracts

 - [TheSpace](./TheSpace.md): main entrance and interface.
-Inherit from [HarbergerMarket](./HarbergerMarket.md), and implements pixel-specific logical such as setting and reading colors.
-- [HarbergerMarket](./HarbergerMarket.md): logic for trading ERC721 tokens under Harberger Tax and issuing UBI according to the number of token owned.
+Implements pixel-specific logical such as setting and reading colors, and logic for trading ERC721 tokens under Harberger Tax and issuing UBI according to the number of token owned.
-- [ACLManager](./ACLManager.md): special roles that can update settings or withdraw treasury on HarbergerMarket.
+- [ACLManager](./ACLManager.md): special roles that can update settings or withdraw treasury on `TheSpace`.
-- [SpaceToken](./SpaceToken.md): standard ERC20 token that can be used as currency in HarbergerMarket.
+- [SpaceToken](./SpaceToken.md): standard ERC20 token that can be used as currency in `TheSpace`.